-- [Elliptic curve-based key establishment schemes] that meets the following: [NIST Special Publication 800-56A, "Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography"]; - [Finite field-based key establishment schemes] that meets the following: [NIST Special Publication 800-56A, "Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography"]; - No other schemes
+- Elliptic curve-based key establishment schemes that meets the following: NIST Special Publication 800-56A Revision 3, "Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography", - Finite field-based key establishment schemes that meets the following: NIST Special Publication 800-56A Revision 3, "Recommendation for Pair-Wise Key Establishment Schemes Using Discrete Logarithm Cryptography", - Key establishment schemes using Diffie-Hellman group 14 that meets the following: RFC 3526

-Application Note: The ST author shall select all key establishment schemes used for the selected cryptographic protocols.
-FCS_TLSC_EXT.1 requires ciphersuites that use RSA-based key establishment schemes.
+Application Note: The ST author must select all key establishment schemes used for the selected cryptographic protocols and any RSA-based key establishment schemes that may be used to satisfy FDP_DAR or FCS_STG.
+Also, FCS_TLSC_EXT.1 requires ciphersuites that use RSA-based key establishment schemes.

 The RSA-based key establishment schemes are described in Section 9 of NIST SP 800-56B; however, Section 9 relies on implementation of other sections in SP 800-56B.
-If the TOE acts as a receiver in the RSA key establishment scheme, the TOE does not need to implement RSA key generation.
+If the TOE only acts as a receiver in the RSA key establishment scheme, the TOE does not need to implement RSA key generation.

-The elliptic curves used for the key establishment scheme shall correlate with the curves specified in FCS_CKM.1.1.
+The elliptic curves used for the key establishment scheme must correlate with the curves specified in FCS CKM.1.1.

 The domain parameters used for the finite field-based key establishment scheme are specified by the key generation according to FCS_CKM.1.1.
+The finite field-based key establishment schemes that conform to NIST SP 800-56A Revision 3 correspond to the "safe-prime" groups selection in FCS_CKM.1.1.